All Categories

 Q. Do QR Codes work as RFIDs do?

-Ans- No. QR Codes don’t use an IC (integrated circuit) chip, unlike RFID tags.
-That’s why QR Codes do not use RF waves although many RFID Readers are equipped to read QR codes.
+Ans- QR Codes don’t use an IC (integrated circuit) chip, unlike RFID tags.
+That’s why QR Codes do not use RF waves although many RFID Readers are equipped to read QR codes and many RFID labels on assets also use QR Codes for better results.

 Q. How to generate a QR CODE in a few quick steps: